awsdocs/aws-greengrass-developer-guide/doc_source/reset-deployments-scenario.md

 # Reset Deployments<a name="reset-deployments-scenario"></a>

-This feature is available for AWS Greengrass Core v1\.1\.0 and greater\.
+This feature is available for AWS Greengrass Core v1\.1\.0 and later\.

 You may want to reset a group's deployments in order to:
 + Delete the group \(for example, when the group's core has been reimaged\.\)